Probable prime: Variations

 A composite strong probable prime to base a is called a strong pseudoprime to base a.
 Every strong probable prime to base a is also an Euler probable prime to the same base, but not vice versa.

-The smallest strong pseudoprime base 2 is 2047.
-There are 4842 strong pseudoprimes base 2 that are less than 25·109.

 There are also Lucas probable primes, which are based on Lucas sequences.
 A Lucas probable prime test can be used alone.
 The Baillie–PSW primality test combines a Lucas test with a strong probable prime test.

-Example of SPRP
+Example of testing for a strong probable prime

 To test whether 97 is a strong probable prime base 2: